Chapter 2. Installing the Ansible plug-ins with a Helm chart on OpenShift Container Platform

 ansible-plugin-scaffolder-backend-module-backstage-rhaap-dynamic-x.y.z.tgz.integrity

 The files with the .integrity file type contain the plugin SHA value.
-The SHA value is used during the plug-in configuration.
+You use the SHA value during the plug-in configuration.

 Set up a registry in your OpenShift cluster to host the Ansible plug-ins and make them available for installation in Red Hat Developer Hub (RHDH).